-P. acnes is a bacteria that has been linked to acne.
-Tea tree essential oil is a strong antibacterial, and a few drops can be added to carrier oils for its added benefits.
+Tea tree essential oil is a strong antibacterial against P. acnes, and a few drops can be added to carrier oils for its benefits.

 Non-organic oils are usually refined, contain pesticides and have a completely different fatty acid and nutrient profile than organic varieties.
 In fact, some non-organic oils on the market have even been found to contain harmful chemicals.

 Mountain Rose Herbs is an excellent source of organic and sustainable ingredients.
 All of the percentages of fatty acids above are provided by Mountain Rose Herbs and are unique to their own products.